Cost-Sensitive Evaluation for Binary Classifiers: Estimation of the WA Weight

 In an ideal scenario, the UCCs defined in Section \ref{sec:related_work_cost} can be assessed by estimating the cost associated to the actions taken in response to each type of classification outcome (false positive, true positive, etc.).
-Note that the cost matrix may include opportunity costs, i.e., foregone benefits due to missed opportunities, as in the example described in Section \ref{sec:example-dep_churn}; costs or benefits can be measured relatively to any baseline.
+Note that the cost matrix may include opportunity costs, i.e., foregone benefits due to missed opportunities, as in the examples described in Section \ref{sec:use_cases}; costs or benefits can be measured relatively to any baseline.
 However, the baseline must remain fixed, i.e., the reference point for zero cost should not change~\cite{cost_sensitive2001foundations}.

 In practice, estimating the full confusion matrix may be challenging.
-Therefore, we often focus on the more attainable goal of estimating the weight $w$ in Eq.~\ref{eq:w_accuracy_binary}, or equivalently, the UCCs ratio $v=C_{\mathrm FN} / C_{\mathrm FP}$, which suffices for computing WA in Eq.~\ref{eq:w_accuracy_binary}.
+Therefore, we often focus on the more attainable goal of estimating the weight $w$ in Eq.~\ref{eq:w_accuracy_binary}, or equivalently, the UCC ratio $\rho=C_{\mathrm{FN}} / C_{\mathrm{FP}}$, which suffices for computing WA in Eq.~\ref{eq:w_accuracy_binary}.
 We propose therefore a procedure to estimate the weight range $w_{\mathrm{min}} \leq w \leq w_{\mathrm{max}}$.
-Here, we assume that the development dataset have the same ratio of positive examples; the generalization to $r_+ \neq r_+^{\mathrm t}$ is described in Eq.~\ref{eq:w_target_accuracy}.
+Here, we assume that the development and target datasets have the same ratio of positive examples; the generalization to $r_+ \neq r_+^{\mathrm{t}}$ is described in Eq.~\ref{eq:w_target_accuracy}.